 Now that you have an idea of some changes to make for your own smoothie recipe, I thought I would share a general recipe that will adhere to these rules and still taste yummy!
 I hope you enjoy:)

-- 1 cup of chilled hibiscus tea, lightly sweeten with honey if desired (replace with COOL DOWN Tea, water, or any herbal tea of choice)
+- 1 cup of chilled hibiscus tea, lightly sweetened with honey if desired (replace with any herbal tea of choice)

 - 1 cup of fresh strawberries